About Van Buren County

 Mugshots & Booking Photos

-Mugshots in Van Buren County are taken and retained by the Van Buren County Sheriff's Office during the booking process.
+Mugshots in Van Buren County are taken and retained by Van Buren County Sheriff's Office during the booking process.
 These booking photos are part of the public record and can be accessed through the Sheriff's Office website or by request.
 Arkansas does not have specific laws for mugshot removal, but individuals can seek removal through legal channels if necessary.

 Courts & Case Records

 Van Buren County is served by the Fifth Judicial Circuit Court of Arkansas, which includes both Circuit Court and District Court divisions.
-The Van Buren County Circuit Court is located in the County Courthouse at 451 Main Street, Clinton, AR 72031, and handles felony criminal cases, civil matters exceeding $25,000, domestic relations cases including divorce and child custody, probate matters, and appeals from lower courts.
-The court can be reached at (501) 745-2107.
+Van Buren County Circuit Court is located in the County Courthouse at 451 Main Street, Clinton, AR 72031, and handles felony criminal cases, civil matters exceeding $25,000, domestic relations cases including divorce and child custody, probate matters, and appeals from lower courts.

 - Not all historical records are available online, and some sealed or expunged records are restricted from public access.